1. Purpose of policy

 - maintaining confidentiality.

-As a public sector entity established by an Act of the Queensland Parliament, the University of the Sunshine Coast is subject to the PID Act and all University staff are defined as public officers for the purposes of the legislation.
+As a public sector entity established by an Act of the Queensland Parliament, USC is subject to the Public Interest Disclosure Act and all University staff are defined as public officers for the purposes of the legislation.

-The University of the Sunshine Coast (USC) is committed to encouraging the reporting of wrongdoing and to ensuring all public interest disclosures are properly managed and that people making such disclosures are protected from reprisals and provided with appropriate support.
+USC is committed to encouraging the reporting of wrongdoing and to ensuring all Public Interest Disclosures are properly managed and that people making such disclosures are protected from reprisals and provided with appropriate support.

-This policy applies to all staff and to any person who is making a PID to the University, in accordance with the PID Act.
-The PID Act protects only those public interest disclosures that are made to a proper authority.
+This policy applies to all staff and to any person who is making a Public Interest Disclosure to the University, in accordance with the Public Interest Disclosure Act.
+The Public Interest Disclosure Act protects only those Public Interest Disclosures that are made to a proper authority.
 The University is a proper authority for conduct concerning the University, a University staff member or behaviour that the University has the power to investigate or remedy.
-Protected public interest disclosures may also be made to an external public sector agency having investigative powers in relation to particular matters or to a member of the Legislative Assembly who may refer it to an appropriate public sector agency for example, the Crime and Corruption Commission (CCC).
+Protected Public Interest Disclosures may also be made to an external public sector agency having investigative powers in relation to particular matters or to a member of the Legislative Assembly who may refer it to an appropriate public sector agency for example, the Crime and Corruption Commission (CCC).

 Common examples of corrupt conduct include fraud and theft, extortion, unauthorised release of information, obtaining or offering a secret commission and nepotism.